Skip to content

 Link

-A link enables users to navigate to a different page, page section, or site.
+A link enables users to navigate to a different page, page section, or resource (like a downloadable file).

 import { Link } from "@siteimprove/fancylib";